Religious Zionism: Educational institutions

 The flagship religious institution of the Religious Zionist movement is the yeshiva founded by Rabbi Abraham Isaac Kook in 1924, called in his honor "Mercaz haRav" (lit. 'the Rabbi's center').

 Other Religious Zionist yeshivot include Ateret Cohanim, Beit El yeshiva, and Yeshivat Or Etzion, founded by Rabbi Haim Druckman, a foremost disciple of Rabbi Tzvi Yehuda Kook.

 Machon Meir is specifically outreach-focused.

-There are approximately 90 Hesder yeshivot, allowing students to continue their Torah study during their National Service (see below).
+There are, additionally, approximately 90 Hesder yeshivot, allowing students to continue their Torah study during their National Service (see below).

 The first of these was Yeshivat Kerem B'Yavneh, established in 1954; the largest is the Hesder Yeshiva of Sderot, with over 800 students.

 Others which are well known include Yeshivat Har Etzion, Yeshivat HaKotel, Yeshivat Birkat Moshe in Maale Adumim, Yeshivat Har Bracha, Yeshivat Sha'alvim, and Yeshivat Har Hamor.

 These institutions usually offer a kollel for Semikha, or Rabbinic ordination.
 Students generally prepare for the Semikha test of the Chief Rabbinate of Israel (the "Rabbanut"); until his passing in 2020, often for that of the posek R. Zalman Nechemia Goldberg.

 Training as a Dayan (rabbinic judge) in this community is usually through Machon Ariel (Machon Harry Fischel), also founded by Rav Kook, or Kollel Eretz Hemda; the Chief Rabbinate also commonly.

 The Meretz Kollel has trained hundreds of community Rabbis.

 Women study in institutions which are known as Midrashot (sing.: Midrasha) – prominent examples are Midreshet Ein HaNetziv and Migdal Oz.
 These are usually attended for one year either before or after sherut leumi.

 Various midrashot offer parallel degree coursework, and they may then be known as a machon.

 The Midrashot focus on Tanakh (Hebrew Bible) and Machshavah (Jewish thought); some offer specialized training in Halakha:

 Nishmat certifies women as Yoatzot Halacha, Midreshet Lindenbaum as to'anot;

 Lindenbaum, Matan, and Ein HaNetziv offer Talmud-intensive programs in rabbinic-level halakha.

 Community education programs are offered by Emunah, and Matan, across the country.

 For degree studies, many attend Bar Ilan University, which allows students to combine Torah study with university study, especially through its Machon HaGavoah LeTorah;

 Jerusalem College of Technology similarly (which also offers a Haredi track).

 There are also several colleges of education which are associated with the Hesder and the Midrashot, such as Herzog College, Talpiot, and the Lifshitz College of Education.
 These colleges often offer (master's level) specializations in Tanakh and Machshava.